- Beach time

 Downtown EAU Gallie - Oftentimes referred to as EGAD, this economic and architectural town celebrates the assets of historic Melbourne and EAU Gallie, an authentic community on the Indian River Lagoon.
 Home to a civic center, library, public pier, and Pineapple Park, this small-town community will have you feeling like a local in no time.
 ‘Choose your medium to express creativity’ is the motto of their downtown art district, home to art in many forms such as food, photography, sculpture, and landscape.
 Literally translating to ‘rocky water’ from French, EAU Gallie also offers more beach fun, only this time you can be a local while doing it!

 Foosaner Art Museum - Your next stop within the EGAD community the Foosaner Art Museum, dedicated to change and creativity.
-All aspects of visual art is covered within this museum, with over 5,000 objects covering 2,000 years of creative history.
-Partnered with the Florida Institute of Technology, some of the things you and your group will encounter inside include 20th century local art, Asian metalwork, modern paperworks, environmental photos, and an impressive collection of German impressionist art.
+All aspects of visual art are covered within this museum, with over 5,000 objects covering 2,000 years of creative history.
+Partnered with the Florida Institute of Technology, some of the things you and your group will encounter inside include 20th-century local art, Asian metalwork, modern paperwork, environmental photos, and an impressive collection of German impressionist art.

 Enchanted Forest Sanctuary - With two classrooms ready for a lesson on the hour, multiple educational exhibits, and a reference library to visit, this next stop will satisfy your ecological and educational desires.
 Built on the St. John’s floodplain, Enchanted Forest Sanctuary holds an outdoor amphitheater for shows as well as their famous Enchanted Crossing, a stabilized surface integrated nature trail that lets guests get up close and personal with their famous oaks.
 Taking a hike in this sanctuary will ensure that you see some of the more unique species to this area, such as the Tillandsia Utriculata, one of the largest air plants in the United States, as well as the famous golden silk spiders or nine-ringed armadillos.